 - Grass clippings

-- Arrange for food and yard waste to be collected for composting and diversion.
+- Arrange for food and yard waste to be collected for composting or another means of diversion.

 My building doesn't have a food and yard waste program.
 What can I do?